Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Learning new skills for challenging thoughts and feelings (cognitive restructuring)

-This form of therapy requires regular meetings with a therapist as well as completing practice assignments at home to help improve skills outside of therapy (NCPTSD, 2013f).
-Assignments often include hand writing impact statements that address topics such as why the traumatic event occurred and what it means to the patient that a particular person was killed.
+This form of therapy requires 12 regular sessions of 60 to 90 minutes each with a therapist as well as completing practice assignments at home outside of therapy to help improve skills.
+CPT can be done individually or in a group.
+Assignments often include hand writing impact statements that address topics such as why the traumatic event occurred and what it means to the patient (NCPTSD, 2020).

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)